SolracUihc/solracuihc.github.io/README.md

 > Currently the song path CANNOT be youtube video.
 >   * It must be predownloaded before usage.
 >
-> Also, please make sure that the LOCAL backend server is running and they have SAME BACKEND FILES as the frontend.
+> Also, please make sure that the LOCAL backend server is running and they have SAME BACKEND FILES as the frontend while running the frontend.

-**Follow Beats**
-* Use the correct beatmap to generate the boxes.

-**Time Accuracy**
-* The boxes should ARRIVE at the player's side ON THE BEAT, instead of being CREATED on the beat.
-* There should be some kind of hint showing WHEN the player should hit the boxes.

-**Gameplay**
-* Update how the boxes move.
-Linear motion is boring.
-* Adjust the shapes and speeds of the boxes.
-* eg based on STRONG or WEAK beats.
-* More gestures for each type of box?
+## Recent Updates

 **Instructions**
 * Provide clearer instructions to the user.
 * E.g. counting down so that the user can prepare.

-## Recent Updates

 **Support of Local Audio Added**
 * Local audio is put within `backend/res/audio/<file_name>.mp3`, which is referred in `MIR/songData.json` as `res/audio/<file_name>.mp3`.